Curdflappers/CalculatorGame/README.md

 2=>3

 Solution:
-2=>3
+Apply 2=>3
-3=>1
+Apply 3=>1
-SUM
+Apply SUM
 Solve again (y/n): n
 ```

 #### Explanation

-To go from 2 to 5 in at most 3 moves using the rules "add 2" and "add 1", the solution is to first add 1, then add 2.
+To go from 2 to 5 in at most 3 moves using the rules "add 2" and "add 1", a solution is to first add 1, then add 2.
 Although 3 moves are allowed, only 2 moves are needed.
 Other solutions exist, but this one is the first one found by the program, so it is the one output.

-To go from 1231 to 4 in at most 3 moves using the rules "sum", "convert 3 to 1", and "convert 2 to 3",  the solution is to first convert 2 to 3, then convert 3 to 1, then take the sum.
+To go from 1231 to 4 in at most 3 moves using the rules "sum", "convert 3 to 1", and "convert 2 to 3",  a solution is to first convert 2 to 3, then convert 3 to 1, then take the sum.

 The program exits when user input after the `Solve again` prompt is not `'y'`.

 ## Testing

-Testing is done with JUnit 5 and comprehensive unit tests and integration tests are found in `src/test/.../AllTests.java`.
+Testing is done with JUnit 5 and comprehensive unit tests and integration tests are found in `src/test/**/*.java`.
 All tests should pass.

 ## Roadmap